 Volatility of share price, absence of dividends, and fluctuation of operating results.
 Market prices for the securities of biotechnology companies, including ours, have historically been highly volatile.
-During the year ended October 31, 2019, our common shares traded on the TSX Venture Exchange at a high of \$0.28 and a low of \$0.145 per share (2018 - high of \$0.405 and low of \$0.19 per share).
+During the three months ended January 31, 2020, our common shares traded on the TSX Venture Exchange at a high of \$0.215 and a low of \$0.16 per share (2019 - high of \$0.235 and low of \$0.165 per share).
 Factors such as fluctuation of our operating results, announcements of technological innovations, patents or new commercial products by us or our competitors, results of clinical testing, regulatory actions, or public concern over the safety of biopharmaceutical products and other factors could have a significant effect on the share price or trading volumes for our common shares.
-Our common shares have been subject to significant price and volume fluctuations in the future.
+Our common shares have been subject to significant price and volume fluctuations and may continue to be subject to significant price and volume fluctuations in the future.
 We have not paid dividends to date, and we do not expect to pay dividends in the foreseeable future.

 Dilution.
 It is highly likely we will sell additional equity securities in future offerings, including through the sale of securities convertible into equity securities, to finance our operations, acquisitions or projects, and issue additional common shares if outstanding warrants or stock options are exercised, which may result in dilution.
 As of the date of this MD&A, we had 14.6 million outstanding stock options convertible into common shares with an average exercise price of \$0.22 per share, 4.1 million outstanding DSU's convertible into common shares and 35.4 million outstanding warrants convertible into common shares with an average exercise price of \$0.32 per share.
+On a fully diluted basis, we would have approximately 250 million common shares outstanding.

-Our board of directors has the authority to authorize certain offers and sales of additional securities without the vote of, or prior notice to, shareholders.
+Our Board of Directors has the authority to authorize certain offers and sales of additional securities without the vote of, or prior notice to, shareholders.
 Based on the need for additional capital to fund expected expenditures and growth, it is likely that we will issue additional securities to provide such capital.
 Such additional issuances may involve the issuance of a significant number of common shares at prices less than the current market price for our common shares.